ironmeld/doubleback/docs/language-reqs.md

 * Pass the test-doubles.sh comparison and round-trip test
 * Pass the fuzz.sh fuzzing test

+## Organized and Minimalized

+* Test and benchmark code must be separated from the core source code.
+* The implementation must remove excess files and code that do not support the requirements.

+## Lints, Warnings, and Static Analysis

+* Within reason, code should be free of warnings from compilers and linters on a high setting
+* Within reason, code should be free of issues flagged by available static analysis and memory leak detection tools

 ## Implement benchmarks against native implementation

 * Implementation must compare dparse and dfmt to equivalent language primitives or standard libary routines